Blaenavon Industrial Landscape: Elements of the landscape

 The Blaenavon Ironworks operated from 1789 to 1902.
 Today there are remains of six blast furnaces, cast houses, boiler rooms, engine houses, the water balance tower used to raise and lower trams, and workers' housing around Stack Square.

 The remains of the furnaces from the late 18th century and the 19th century are well preserved.

 Other elements include the 1839 water balance tower, two casting houses, ruined kilns, the base of the massive chimney of the blowing engine, the cast-iron structure that carried the blast pipes to the furnaces, and ruins of workers' housing.

 The Big Pit was the last deep coal mine to remain operational in the area.

 The surface buildings, winding gear and underground workings are still in excellent condition.

-The Big Pit coal mine, now managed by Amgueddfa Cymru – National Museum Wales, was worked from around 1860 until 1980.
+The Big Pit coal mine, now managed by Amgueddfa Cymru – Museum Wales, was worked from around 1860 until 1980.

 The original pithead buildings have been preserved, including the head frame, winding engine and baths.

 The Big Pit Colliery was reopened as a museum in 1983.
 Visitors may take an underground tour.
 In 2005 it won the Gulbenkian Prize for museum of the year.

 Extant buildings from the early industrial period include Ty-Mawr (Big House) also known as Blaenavon House, built for Iron Master, Samuel Hopkins, in 1791, worker's housing terraces, St. Peter's Church (1804), St. Peter's School (1816) and the Blaenavon Workmen's Hall (1894).

 Other elements of the Industrial Landscape are the mines and quarries from which coal, iron ore, fire clay and limestone were extracted.

 There are traces of horse-drawn railways, tunnels and inclines that were used to carry iron ore, coal and limestone to the ironworks, and to carry pig iron to the Garnddyrys Forge.

 Wrought iron was taken from the forge to Llanfoist on the Brecknock and Abergavenny Canal for transport to other parts of Britain and the world.

 There are walks and trails along which visitors may explore the Landscape.

 Waymarked footpaths follow the tracks of the earliest iron railways.

 The Pontypool and Blaenavon Railway was once an important transport facility.

 The steam railway has been restored and has a station in the centre of the town.